Tanga Loa

 Tevita Tu'amoeloa Fetaiakimoeata Fifita (born May 7, 1983) is an American professional wrestler.
-As of May 2024, he is signed to WWE, where he performs on the SmackDown brand under the ring name Tonga Loa.
-He is a member of The MFT stable.
+He is known for his tenures in New Japan Pro-Wrestling (NJPW) as Tanga Loa and WWE as Tonga Loa.

 Fifita started his professional wrestling career in WWE's farm territory Florida Championship Wrestling (FCW) in 2009 as at first Tonga, then later known as Agent T and Donny Marlow.
 He was promoted to the main roster in 2011, where he worked as a Mexican character named Camacho in a tag team with Hunico.
 They worked on the undercard on the SmackDown and NXT brands for a few years.
 After he left WWE in 2014, he worked for two years in Total Nonstop Action Wrestling (TNA) under the name Micah, where he won the 2015's Gut Check.
 Later, he left the promotion and joined New Japan Pro-Wrestling (NJPW) under the ring name Tanga Loa, joining his brother Tama Tonga as Guerrillas of Destiny (G.O.D.), a subgroup of the heel faction Bullet Club.
 In NJPW, Loa and Tonga are seven-time IWGP Tag Team Champions and former three-time NEVER Openweight 6-Man Tag Team Champions with Bad Luck Fale and Taiji Ishimori.
 He also has made appearances in Ring of Honor (ROH), where the Guerrillas of Destiny are former one-time ROH World Tag Team Champions.
-He returned to WWE on May 4, 2024, under the ring name Tonga Loa, aligning himself with The Bloodline.
+He worked for WWE for a second time from 2024 to 2026, under the ring name Tonga Loa as a member of The Bloodline and the MFTs.

 Fifita is part of the Fifita wrestling family, being the son of Haku and brother of Tama Tonga and Talla Tonga.